Okan1991/welldata-surveyapp-reproduction/README.md

 The project uses:
 - Community Solid Server for the SOLID pod
-- SolidJS for the web application
+- SolidJS and React for the web applications
 - Inrupt Solid Client libraries for SOLID interactions
 - TypeScript for type safety
 - Vite for development and building